PubInv/gpap/README.md

 > "a4{37F4A}My hair is on fire."

+( We will eventually use "a4[313]" to mean "annuciate alarm # 313 from the alarm database".)

 In additions to this, we define a simple request for status as simply the character "s".

 Finally, we definite a "heartbeat" message designed to allow an annunciator to